 Because the LGS light path to the WFS is not perfectly telecentric it is necessary to register the DM actuators and the lenslet for each point in the field for the Patrolling WFS (if the effect is not measured and calibrated).
 For this process we have a slow TT mirror near the pick-off focus to register the LODM actuators to the lenslet.
 We also provide a pitch and yaw mechanism to align the fixed LGS WFS lenslets to the LODM.
-Each LGS arm has a downlink TT mirror to correct the differential motion of LGS light WRT the science light at the pupil formed in the pick-off mechanism.
+Each LGS arm has a downlink TT mirror, located at the pupil formed in the pick-off mechanism, to correct the differential motion LGS light with respect to the desired centroid location.